Never Eat These Snacks Late at Night

-Find out the worst foods for your brain.
+These are the worst foods for your brain.

 It’s oh-so-convenient, and carby goodness at your fingertips is hard to resist.
 But cereal is notoriously sweet—according to one report, 92 per cent contained added sugar, and the average cold breakfast cereal marketed to adults was 18 per cent sugar by weight.
-Along with all the other reasons it’s bad for your health, all that sugar will spike your blood glucose and boost your energy—something you don’t want happening right before bed.
-And decreased calorie needs at night means that blood sugar will be converted to fat.

 Fizzy drinks keep you full on zero calories, but all those bubbles can contribute to indigestion and keep you tossing and turning, warns Leah Kaufman, RD, a New York City-based nutritionist.
 The fizz can also be hard on your tooth enamel.
 Stick with regular water—but not too much—before bedtime.